fuzzzerd/fmdata/README.md

 //  results is an IEditResponse which indicates success (0/OK or Failure with FMS code/message)
 ```

-### Find with FileMaker Id Mapping
+### Find with FileMaker ID Mapping

-Note you need to add an int property to the Model `public int FileMakerRecordId { get; set; }` and provide the Func to the `FindAsync` method to tell FMData how to map the FileMaker Id returned from the API to your model.
+Note you need to add an int property to the Model `public int FileMakerRecordId { get; set; }` and provide the Func to the `FindAsync` method to tell FMData how to map the FileMaker ID returned from the API to your model.

 ```csharp
 Func<Model, int, object> FMRecordIdMapper = (o, id) => o.FileMakerRecordId = id;